honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 - [x] Include support for proxy address authentication.
 - [x] Implement functionality for updating via `getip` only upon new requests to minimize IP usage.
 - [ ] Perform validity checks on all proxy servers in `ip.txt` upon the first startup.
+- [x] Add the local listening socks protocol, or completely change it to socks to adapt to more software

 If you have suggestions or encounter bugs during use, please reach out to the author using the contact information provided!